wwallach95/mod1-case-study-eda/README.md

 # Deliverables
-* 3 Questions
+* 4 Questions
-    * The first 2 questions will be using the `googleplaystore.csv` file
+    * The first 3 questions will be using the `googleplaystore.csv` file
-    * Question 3 are to be chosen by your team.
+    * Question 4 is to be chosen by your team.
 * Each question must have
     * Clear concrete answers
     * A visualization supporting your conclusion